opentox/opentox.github.com/_posts/2012-05-25-installation-issues.md

     echo libgsl0ldbl hold | dpkg --set-selections

 Recommendation: Do nothing more about it.
 If possible, use Ubuntu 11.10 (oneiric) or Debian 6.0 (squeeze), which both have version 1.14 of libgsl.

+# Could not get fminer working with ruby-enterprise-1.8.7-2012.02

+On one system (Ubuntu 10.04.3 LTS) we could compile the fminer libraries and ruby bindings, but using fminer via ruby produced segmentation faults.
+Moving back to ruby-enterprise-1.8.7-2011.03 (configure in config.sh) solved the issue.